NoWayJA/word-to-markdown/README.md

 ---

+## Why Privacy Matters

+When working with AI and LLMs, you often need to convert documents containing sensitive information - business reports, legal documents, personal notes, medical records, or confidential research.
+Most online converters upload your files to their servers, creating privacy and security risks.

+**Word to Markdown is different:**

+- **Zero data transmission** - Your documents never leave your device
+- **No server, no cloud** - Everything runs locally in your browser
+- **Works completely offline** - No internet connection required after loading
+- **No accounts or tracking** - No sign-ups, no analytics, no cookies
+- **Open source** - Audit the code yourself to verify privacy claims

+This makes it ideal for:
+- Converting confidential business documents for AI analysis
+- Preparing sensitive legal or medical documents for local LLMs
+- Processing proprietary research papers offline
+- Anyone who values data privacy when using AI tools

 ## Features

+- **100% Private & Offline** - All processing happens locally in your browser, no data ever uploaded
+- **No Server Required** - Works as a standalone HTML file you can double-click
 - **Drag & Drop Interface** - Simply drag your Word document or click to browse
 - **Three Image Handling Modes**:
   - **Separate Images** (Recommended) - Clean markdown with images in a folder